CCC-NULS/CCC_Work_Reports/WeeklyReport-20200430/Nancy-WeeklyReport-20200430.md

 #### CODING
 - Worked on rewriting the Tokenomics dapp with Vue.js, Vuetify and Python.
 - Tweaked the look and color scheme of the dapp.
 Edited the explanations.
-- Tweaked the python code so that it create the graphs from the command line.
+- Tweaked the python code so that it createS the graphs from the command line.
 - Worked on Vue verification of field data.
 Had Vee-Validate working, then found it had problems, so removed it and put correct data into popup select menus.
 Will try again later with Vuelidate.
 Also tried using the Vuetify built-in validation, but it's not enough for our data.

 #### OTHER